JingxuanGeng/JingxuanGeng.github.io/_teaching/p2_2022spring_dba.md

 ---
-title: "Teaching experience 2"
+title: "Innovation and Entrepreneurship in the New Economy (BA 9812)"
 collection: teaching
 type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Teaching Assistant"
-date: 2015-01-01
+date: 2022 Spring
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.